 Beyond that, you can also designate a trusted person to handle your finances after your death.
 This will help ensure your child is provided for – no matter what happens.

-I Love Children would like to thank Mr Paul See, senior financial services director of PIAS, for his professional input.
+I Love Children would like to thank Mr Paul See, Founder of Priority Wealth Pte Ltd, for his professional input.